keusuanl-sec/keusuanl-sec/README.md

 ## About Me

 Results-driven **IT and Operations professional** with proven leadership experience at **Amazon** and hands-on technical expertise in **IT support, cloud computing, and cybersecurity**.
-Skilled in troubleshooting hardware/software, managing Windows and Linux environments, and providing end-user support.
+Skilled in basics help desk support, basic troubleshooting hardware/software, managing Windows and Linux environments, and providing end-user support.
+My strong curiosity for technology drives me to continuously learn and upskill, keeping me adaptable and future-ready

 Experienced in: